4awpawz/trio-docs/source/fragments/docs/learn/projectstructure.md

 _Introduced in v0.0.4._

-The folder where files like favicon.ico, robots.txt, sitemaps, .etc live.
-Files contained in this folder are copied as is to the root of the public folder.
+The folder where files like `favicon.ico, robots.txt, sitemaps, .nojekyll, .etc` live.
+Files contained in this folder are copied as is to the root of the public folder whenever you build your project.

 ## `root/source/fragments/`